rozlynboutin/microbiome_helper/Remove-low-quality-reads.md

    Either "none", "both" or "forward", indicating whether not to do primer checking, to check both forward (5') and reverse (3') primer sequences or only the forward primer respectively (default: none).

 * -t, --primer_trim
-   Flag to indicate that matched primers should also be trimmed off before writing filtered FASTAs.
+   Flag to indicate that matched primers should also be trimmed off before writing filtered FASTQs.
 Not set by default (i.e. no trimming).

 * --keep <br>
    Flag that indicates all temporary output and log files should be kept, which is useful for troubleshooting problems.